To ensure that both Biocair and our customers are aware of our trading conditions.

 7.2 Payment.
 Customer shall pay all amounts payable by it within 30 days of the date of Biocair's invoice.
 If Biocair agrees to collect from a Consignee or other third party, instead of from Customer, any amounts that would otherwise be payable by Customer under the Contract, Customer shall nevertheless remain liable for payment of these amounts and, in the case that Biocair informs Customer that any such amount has not been paid by the applicable third party when due, Customer shall pay the applicable amount to Biocair within 7 days.

-7.4 GST.
-All sums becoming due to Biocair under the Contract are exclusive of any GST, which (in the case that Biocair is obliged by law to charge GST) Customer shall pay in addition against Biocair's GST invoices.
+7.4 VAT.
+All sums becoming due to Biocair under the Contract are exclusive of any VAT, which (in the case that Biocair is obliged by law to charge VAT) Customer shall pay in addition against Biocair's VAT invoices.

 7.5 Overdue amounts.
 In addition to any other right or remedy that Biocair may have, if any amount due to Biocair is not paid on time:

-7.5.1 if required by Biocair, Customer shall pay interest on the overdue amount calculated at 5% above the prime lending rate of the The Hongkong and Shanghai Banking Corporation Limited for the time being, calculated annually but accruing on a daily basis.
+7.5.1 if required by Biocair, Customer shall pay interest on the overdue amount at the rate from time to time prescribed by or pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.
 The interest period shall run from the due date for payment until receipt of the full amount by Biocair, whether before or after any judgement;

 7.5.2 Biocair may without liability suspend provision of the Services and withhold any Goods in its possession or under its control until receipt of the full amount by Biocair, together with any interest charged as above; and